 - Peacemaker Kurogane: Most of the cast is male and Bishōnen and Ho Yay is rampant.
 The only identifiable females are Saya and Susumu's sister.

-- Ronin Warriors, wherein maybe two of the main characters are women, and every male is prettier than you or your girlfriend.
+- Ronin Warriors, wherein maybe two of the main characters are women.

 - Arguably, Masami Kurumada as the author of Saint Seiya popularized this.
 After all, who else would have the guts to name a man Aphrodite?